LP2X0X/PROGRAMMING/Web Dev/1 - HTML/Basic/Elements/input.md

 **💡 Tips:**

 • Always use label elements for accessibility.

-• Use name attributes when inputs are inside a /<form> to make sure data gets submitted.
+• Use name attributes when inputs are inside a \<form> to make sure data gets submitted.
 • Combine with pattern attribute for custom validation (e.g., regex).

-Want a breakdown of specific input types or how to style inputs with CSS?